 Camp Kudzu strives to educate campers on embracing new technology and utilizing current diabetes management techniques to the best of their ability.
-Cell phones have come to the forefront of cutting-edge diabetes technology and to continue growing alongside new technology, we have updated our Cell Phone Policy.
-Please read through our updated policy to help us ensure the safety of campers and staff as we begin to use cell phones as diabetes technology at camp.
+With cell phones now utilized as CGM receivers and to control some insulin delivery devices, we continue to update our Cell Phone Policy.
+Please read through the updated policy to help us ensure the safety of campers and staff.

 Phones will not be used at camp for reasons other than diabetes management.
-Functions such as calls, texts, social media, internet access, games, etc will not be allowed.
-We will allow the cell phone to be used as the receiver for a camper's CGM.
+Functions such as calls, texts, social media, internet access, games, etc. are not allowed.
+We allow cell phones to be used as the receiver for a camper's CGM or to control insulin delivery.
 Insulin dosing and decisions may be verified by a fingerstick BG, if needed.
 CGMs will be calibrated, as needed, based on manufacturer's recommendation.

-During check-in at camp, cell phones will be placed in a locked bag and will be the responsibility of the camper.
-Both counselors and clinicians will be able to unlock phone bags at any time to review CGM data.
+- During check-in at camp, cell phones will be placed in a magnetically locked bag and given back to the camper to carry.
+Counselors, Clinicians, and campers (with supervision) will have access to a magnet to unlock the bag at any time to check CGM data.
 We will ask that all non-CGM notifications and alarms are turned off during check-in and remain off for the duration of the program.
-We will also temporarily change the passcode to be able to access the CGM data more easily during midnight blood sugar checks.

-• If your camper uses the Dexcom Share or LibreLinkUp function, it will be TURNED OFF at check-in when the phone is turned in and will be turned back on when the phone is returned to that camper's parent/guardian at check-out.

-• If you upload CGM Data from your phone, all data will be available, in its entirety, from the Dexcom Clarity or LibreLink Apps following the conclusion of the program.
+We will temporarily change the passcode for our medical staff to access the CGM data more easily during midnight blood sugar checks. - If your camper uses the Dexcom Share or LibreLinkUp function, it will be TURNED OFF at check-in when the phone is turned in and will be turned back on when the phone is returned to that camper's parent/guardian at check-out. - · If you upload CGM Data from your phone, all data will be available, in its entirety, from the Dexcom Clarity or LibreLink Apps following the conclusion of the program. - · Failure of campers and/or parents to follow these rules could result in a camper's early dismissal from the camp program.

-• Phones will be returned to Parents/Guardians during check-out from camp.

-• Failure of campers and/or parents to follow these rules could result in a camper's early dismissal from the camp program.